Rumpunzel/rpg-thingy/character.md

 > When Cyrene tries to balance across a raging river, her `Drunkard` trait hinders her, and she adds **1** to the difficulty, which results in her falling into the water where the river drags her downstream instead of succeeding.
 However, the whole debakel netted her **1** additional **XP.**

-## Environmental traits
+## Environmental Traits

 Your character is not the only one to have traits.
-Others characters also have traits of their own (see [contests](/skill-tests#contests)) and so does the environment itself, and you may use them to your advantage.
+Others characters also have traits of their own (see [Contests](/skill-tests#contests)) and so does the environment itself, and you may use them to your advantage.

 There are always plentiful traits on your surroundings.
 Finding them is the easy part, making use of them requires a varying amount of creativity, depending on the circumstances.
 If it's a `Sunny Day`, then that is a trait on the scene, so is a `Lively Atmosphere`, `Pouring Rain`, `Thick Forest`, and `Treacherous Swamps`.
 Most environmental traits are implied by the GM's description of the scene but some may be stated outright or created by a PC or NPC.